Marktplaats.nl: History

-The website was created in 1999 by Rene van Mullem.
 Initially, posting classified ads was offered as a free service.
 The site quickly grew in popularity and started attracting many visitors that posted more and more classified ads.
-At the end of 1999, Van Mullem sold the website Marktplaats.nl for ƒ600,000 -ca. €273,000- to the company Het Goed from Emmeloord, a Dutch national chain of Charity shops led by Bob Crébas.
+At the end of 1999 or early 2000, Van Mullem sold the website Marktplaats.nl for ƒ600,000 (approximately €273,000) to Het Goed, a Dutch national chain of charity shops based in Emmeloord and led by Bob Crébas.
+Under Het Goed's management, the site grew explosively.

-On November 10, 2004 Het Goed sold for the website for €225 million to American Internet giant eBay.
+On November 10, 2004, Het Goed sold the website for €225 million to American e-commerce giant eBay.

-By 2010 the community was posting over 260,000 classified ads every day and the platform counted over 6 million active ads.
+By 2010, the platform's users were posting over 260,000 classified ads every day, and the platform hosted over 6 million active ads, attracting over 6 million unique monthly visitors.